 3. Gloves to help removal of existing boulder

-4. A small tripod to allow group photos with a shutter timer
+4. A “selfie-stick” or small tripod to allow group photos with a shutter timer

 Your final drop site should be an unremarkable ground space located hundreds of feet away from any remotely identifiable hiking or animal trail.
 Use the following criteria in selecting that final site: